wpfresher/utm-manager/readme.txt

 Your marketing data stays on your server, under your control.
 Whether you need a quick overview of recent leads or want to export months of data for detailed analysis, UTM Manager delivers the insights you need without the complexity.

+== Get Started Today ==

+Install UTM Manager from the WordPress plugin repository and take control of your marketing analytics.
+Unlock the power of precise UTM tracking to elevate your digital marketing strategy.

 == Installation ==

 = Automatic Installation =